tbrowder/nwflug/NWFLUG/my-presentations/src/install-perl6.md

 - One can use Perl 5 code in Perl 6 with appropriate measures (I have not yet experimented with that).

-- There are two Perl 5 to Perl 6 translators available (I have not experimented with that either).

 - If you are a Perl 5 user and are interested in Perl 6, there is lots of work to do in providing translation of Perl 5 modules to Perl 6